-- 5.3.2 have the appropriate qualifications, experience, skills and competencies to perform the duties required of them and are appropriately supervised (including where appropriate through preceptorship, clinical supervision and rotation arrangements), managerially and professionally; - 5.3.3 are covered by the Provider's (and/or by the relevant Sub-Contractor's) Indemnity Arrangements for the provision of the Services; - 5.3.4 carry, and where appropriate display, valid and appropriate identification; and - 5.3.5 are aware of and respect equality and human rights of colleagues, Service Users, Carers and the public. - 5.4 The Provider must have in place systems for seeking and recording specialist professional advice and must ensure that every member of Staff involved in the provision of the Services receives: - 5.4.1 proper and sufficient induction, continuing professional and personal development, clinical supervision, training and instruction; - 5.4.2 full and detailed appraisal (in terms of performance and on-going education and training) using where applicable the Knowledge and Skills Framework or a similar equivalent framework; and - 5.4.3 professional leadership appropriate to the Services, each in accordance with Good Practice and the standards of their relevant professional body (if any), and having regard to the Core Skills Training Framework.
+- 5.3.2 have the appropriate qualifications, experience, skills and competencies to perform the duties required of them and are appropriately supervised (including where appropriate through preceptorship, clinical supervision and rotation arrangements), managerially and professionally; - 5.3.3 are covered by the Provider's (and/or by the relevant Sub-Contractor's) Indemnity Arrangements for the provision of the Services; - 5.3.4 carry, and where appropriate display, valid and appropriate identification; and - 5.3.5 are aware of and respect equality and human rights of colleagues, Service Users, Carers and the public. - 5.4 The Provider must have in place systems for seeking and recording specialist professional advice and must ensure that every member of Staff involved in the provision of the Services receives: - 5.4.1 proper and sufficient induction, continuing professional and personal development, clinical supervision, training and instruction; - full and detailed appraisal (in terms of performance and on-going education and training) using where applicable the Knowledge and Skills Framework or a similar equivalent framework; and - 5.4.3 professional leadership appropriate to the Services, each in accordance with Good Practice and the standards of their relevant professional body (if any), and having regard to the Core Skills Training Framework.

-- 5.5 The Provider must cooperate with the LETB and Health Education England in the manner and to the extent they request in planning the provision of, and in providing, education and training for healthcare workers, and must provide them with whatever information they request for such purposes.
-The Provider must have regard to the HEE Quality Framework. - 5.6 If any Staff are members of the NHS Pension Scheme the Provider must participate and must ensure that any Sub-Contractors participate in any applicable data collection exercise and must ensure that all data relating to Staff membership of the NHS Pension Scheme is up to date and is provided to the NHS Business Services Authority in accordance with Guidance.
+- The Provider must cooperate with the LETB and Health Education England in the manner and to the extent they request in planning the provision of, and in providing, education and training for healthcare workers, and must provide them with whatever information they request for such purposes.
+The Provider must co-operate with NHS England, local ICBs and local NHS Trusts and NHS Foundation Trusts in the manner and to the extent they request in the development and delivery of healthcare workforce plans and in the planning and provision of education and training for healthcare workers, having particular regard to the duties of all relevant bodies under sections 13NA, 14Z43, 26A, and 63A of the 2006 Act.
+The Provider must have regard to the HEEHealth Education and Training Quality Framework. - If any Staff are members of the NHS Pension Scheme the Provider must participate and must ensure that any Sub-Contractors participate in any applicable data collection exercise and must ensure that all data relating to Staff membership of the NHS Pension Scheme is up to date and is provided to the NHS Business Services Authority in accordance with Guidance.